Nunes to Sondland: Let’s Talk About My Conspiracy Theories

 The story goes like this: Corrupt Ukrainians fabricated a “black ledger” implicating former Trump campaign director Paul Manafort in various forms of corruption when he was a key advisor to former Ukrainian president Viktor Yanukovych, a pro-Russian stooge, so that the Trump campaign’s May 2016 hiring of Manafort as campaign manager would look especially suspicious.
 In this telling, the incident in which Trump campaign staffer George Papadopoulos bragged to an Australian diplomat about how Russia had stolen dirt on Clinton was actually a CIA set-up.

 The conspiracy theory then alleges that at the same time, Ukrainian embassy officials were working with a consultant named Alexandra Chalupa (who held a minor post with the DNC) to channel incriminating information about Trump and Manafort to reporters and intelligence agencies.
 CIA Director John Brennan then supposedly manipulated this information and baited the FBI into opening its investigation.
 (This is why House Republicans put Chalupa on a list of witnesses they wanted to testify.)
 The Clinton campaign, meanwhile, was using a firm called Fusion GPS, which paid former British spy Christopher Steele to produce a lurid dossier about Trump.
-(Though of course it wasn’t released and was only made public by Buzzfeed after the election.)
+(Though of course it wasn’t released and was only made public by BuzzFeed after the election.)
 The FBI, supposedly at Brennan’s behest, then improperly used information gleaned from Ukrainians via Chalupa and Steele to trigger its counterintelligence investigation into the Trump campaign.

 This entire fantasy has become so familiar in Trumpland that in “questioning” Sondland, Nunes just rattled off references to the “black ledger” and Chalupa and the Steele dossier.
 The ambassador basically said he knew nothing about any of this lurid stuff.
 So instead of teasing out weaknesses in the case Intelligence Committee Democrats were building via Sondland’s testimony, the committee’s top Republican couldn’t be bothered with anything other than berating the puzzled (or perhaps bemused — it was hard to tell) ambassador with his claims that everybody has this backward.